lauralaqui/food-app/README.md

 ## About The Project
 ![a home journal screenshot](/foodappscreenshot.png)

 The initial version of this project was created as part of a <a href="https://scrimba.com/" target="_blank" rel="noopener noreferrer"> Scrimba</a> tutorial.
-This template could be adapted to use for any eCommerce UI
+This is an eCommerce template that can be adpated.

 Requirements: